-Another option is jet powered boots.
-These should be regularly refueled and can be collected to reach higher ground as in the movie where they’re worn by Hulk as well as the bedraggled bounty hunters.
-Either way flight augments your ability to track down keys used to open doors to the next stage, all the while avoiding respawning guards and fanged security robot.
+Another option is jet-powered boots.
+These should be regularly refuelled and can be collected to reach higher ground as in the movie where they’re worn by Hulk as well as the bedraggled bounty hunters.
+Either way, flight augments your ability to track down keys used to open doors to the next stage, all the while avoiding respawning guards and fanged security robot.

 If any of this proves too challenging the difficulty level can be throttled back to cater for the full spectrum of platforming prowess, from macho to wimp.
 With every hit you become temporarily invulnerable and even invisible in some cases, so that certainly helps.
 Executing each and every jump with a grunt is somewhat less efficacious.

 In the final showdown, we tackle our nemesis on earth (at the D-I-S-C-O no less), having already made him homeless in level two by planting seven bombs in specific locales inside his mother ship in order to obliterate it.
 According to the manual “The locations are random and will depend on how well you did on the previous stage.”
 Again the suggestion seems to be that the game punishes you for your achievements.
 You know, this is precisely the reason I chose never to become the supreme ruler of the universe.
 Damn you society for extinguishing my ambition.
 “I coulda been a contender!”